Sword + Sandals 1987 to …

 By the time we hit the JV’s in the late 80’s/early 90’s there’s been a lot of changes under the hood.
 ‘LA synthesis’ is dead.
 Now the four tones are arranged in pairs.
 Each pair can be used as it was in the D50, but memory has come down in price and the samples are longer, so that you’re less in need of a chiff up your front.
 You can control the voice load by turning individual tones on or off.

 The JV80 introduced plugin sound cards such as the very desirable ‘Vintage Synth” that adds a good variety of Moog, Oberheim and other oscillators to the mix.
-But it was the JV1080 rack with multiple cards installed inside that gave Roland a sugar hit they found hard to escape for the next decade – the JV1080 to the XV5080 (we don’t use 4’s in Japan) were the business for years on end.
+But it was the JV1080 rack with multiple cards installed inside that gave Roland a sugar hit they found hard to escape for the next decade – the JV1080 to the XV5080 (at the time we didn’t use 4’s in Japan) were the business for years on end.
 The one box could make synthesiser sounds and near natural acoustic sounds and does both rather well.

 The tone pairs are joined in a structure.
 The basic structure is each tone with a sample, multi mode filter, and amp.
 The second adds both waveforms into both filters in series.
 The third structure has the first waveform overdriving the second into a hard clip which causes a nasty kind of wave shaping.
 The last structure uses ring modulation to multiply the tones.
 Understanding how to use these is all a bit trial and error.
 Here’s a sensible guide.